48+ Things To Consider Before You Buy Marketing Automation Software

 5. Are the key features included?

 Don’t pay more for features you aren’t going to use.
 Know what you really need, and make sure the platform you select delivers on those.
-Understand what you are trying to achieve/improve in your business, how this is going to be measured and then chose the right tools and features to support that.
+Understand what you are trying to achieve/improve in your business, how this is going to be measured, and then choose the right tools and features to support that.

 6. What does your marketing funnel look like?